Zygo/bees/README.md

 blocks, but has no defragmentation capability yet.
 When possible, Bees will attempt to work with existing extent boundaries, but it will not aggregate blocks together from multiple extents to create larger ones.

+* It is possible to resize the hash table without starting over with a new full-filesystem scan; however, this has not been implemented yet.

 Good Btrfs Feature Interactions
 -------------------------------